Wasserwecken/markdownpaper/content.md

 ### Contributing
 Feel free to make this tool valuable for your needs and other people.
 Please contribute your ideas, improvements, or fixes by pull requests.
 Please keep following guidelines for contributions:
 - The `render.html` should stay the only file required to run the tool, do not add additional files or folders as dependencies.
-I want this too to be as lightweight and accessable as possible.
+I want this too to be as lightweight and accessible as possible.
 - Do not add a CSS framework.
 All styling made should be included in the `render.html` file.
 The formatting should be kept simple and minimal, everything else is the choice of the user and can be added by themself.

+<ColumnBreak></ColumnBreak>

 ## Writing markdown
 The library marked.js[mdMarked] is used for parsing and compiling markdown.
 Thus all common markdown syntax is supported.
 The following sections show the apeareance of standard markdown elements.